 Scatter plots can also help communicate the degree to which two comparable data sets conform to each other.
 In this case, an identity line (“45-degree” or “slope = one”) is often added as a reference.
 The more the two variables “agree”, the more the plot markers tend to concentrate along the identity line; if one metric is generally higher or lower than the other, the dots would exist above or below the reference line, respectively.

-4. The “scatter” series includes alternative visual representations of the underlying data sets, such as “bivariate bubble distributions”.
+3. You've designed a “scatter” series that includes alternative visual representations of the underlying data sets, such as “bivariate bubble distributions”.
 How do these work and when is this more useful than a single dot per entity?

 The “bivariate bubble distribution” charts can be thought of as 2-dimensional histograms.
 Instead of plotting each individual observation, they plot the frequency with which observations fall within 2-dimensional ranges as bubbles whose areas are proportional to the frequencies.

 Generally, traditional scatters are better-suited to evincing variable relationships, but bivariate distributions (including heat maps as well) are preferred for categorical data, such as credit ratings, where there are a discrete set of possible positions along one or both axes (i.e. where lots of scatter markers might exist “on top of” each other).

 4. You mentioned “regressions” a couple times.
 Tell me about the regression features in Pellucid’s scatter charts.